Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson2/README.md

 <!-- > -->

 Items stored in UserDefault belong to an app.

-This means deleting your app will clear out its UserDefaults.
+⚠️ This means deleting your app will clear out its UserDefaults.

 <!-- > -->

-## In Class Activity II
+## In Class Activity II - Async

 Instructions [here](https://github.com/Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/blob/master/Lessons/Lesson2/assignments/defaults.md)